Han1s/Coding-Notes/Udemy--Linux.md

 ## 19. Linux Installation (CentOS)

-- chose GUI server in the mode, the minimal installation does not instal the GUI
+- chose GUI server in the mode, the minimal installation does not install the GUI
 - ethernet **ON**
 - in **network & hostname** click on configure and check automatically connect